MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 > [!WARNING]
 > Review the [limitations](#limitations) prior to enabling steaming ingestion.

-## Create a target table and define the policy
+## Create a target table and define the policy in the Azure portal

 1. In the Azure portal, navigate to your cluster.
 1. Select **Query**.